KILTprotocol/sdk-js/docs/contribution-guide.md

 We also check these rules on commit and in our CI pipeline, so that you're protected: you can't push a linting error to the repo.

-You don't need to - but if you're interested: you can see all the linting rules for the inline docBlocks in `.eslintrc.json`, and check what they mean on [eslint-plugin-jsdoc][eslint-plugin-jsdoc].
+You don't need to - but if you're interested: you can see all the linting rules for the docBlocks in `.eslintrc.json`, and check what they mean on [eslint-plugin-jsdoc][eslint-plugin-jsdoc].

-We're using [typedoc][typedoc] to generate the API doc from the inline docBlocks.
+We're using [typedoc][typedoc] to generate the API doc from the docBlocks.

 ### Documenting modules